Stock futures take a breather after tech fueled rally

 Japan’s Nikkei average jumped 1.5 percent, hitting a 27-year high.

-In Europe, London’s FTSE opened down 0.2 percent, Germany’s DAX was 0.1 percent lower and France’s CAC was down 0.7 percent.
+In Europe, London’s FTSE was lower by 0.02 percent, Germany’s DAX was 0.6 percent lower and France’s CAC was down 0.3 percent.

 Fox Business' Leia Klingel and Brittany De Lea contributed to this report.